5mehulhelp5/Magento-2-Extensions/Blog/README.md

 Edit, Approve, Disapprove and Reply to Comments
 If you want to learn how people react to your content the first place to check is comments.
-Depending on your audience you can enable Facebook, Disqus or Magefan comments.
+Depending on your audience you can enable Facebook, Disqus or Magexperts comments.

 The latter gives you more control over content in comments.
 You can edit, approve, disapprove or reply to comments and receive email notifications about new comments (and replies to comments).